 Dislocated or damaged smoke detectors may or may not suitable for reinstallation.
 Because smoke detectors save lives, if there is any doubt about a device's suitability, it may be prudent to exercise precaution and purchase a new smoke detector unit.
 In general, if damaged or unusable, the recovered smoke detector should be returned to the manufacturer if at all possible.
 Consult local fire protection agencies for advice.

-Tritium exit lights are generally found in commercial and institutional facilities, especially in locations where electrical power is not available or difficult to run.
-Tritium exit signs are devices similar in appearance to exit signs operated by AC or DC electrical circuits.
-The difference is that tritium exit signs provide illumination from sealed glass tubes inside the unit containing tritium gas, a radioactive isotope of hydrogen.
-The tritium gas emits beta particles that interact within the tube to produce illumination.
+Self-luminous exit lights may contain the radioactive gas tritium and are generally found in commercial and institutional facilities, especially in locations where electrical power is not available or difficult to run.
+Tritium exit signs are similar in appearance to electrically-powered exit signs, but may be marked with words or abbreviations such as “Tritium,” “Radioactive,” “Curie,” “NRC,” “H3,” or others on the back, sides, or bottom.
+Tritium exit signs provide illumination from sealed glass tubes inside the unit containing tritium gas, a radioactive isotope of hydrogen.
+The tritium gas emits a form of radiation that interact within the tube to produce illumination.

-The greatest risk to people occurs when the tritium exit sign first breaks or indicates that there is escaping gas leakage.
-If a tritium exit sign is broken, leave the area immediately.
-Consult an industrial hygienist, safety professional, or the state radiation office.
+The greatest risk to people occurs when a tritium exit sign first breaks or indicates that there is gas leakage.
+If a tritium exit sign breaks or appears broken, leave the area immediately.
+Consult an IH or OEHS professional or the state radiation office.

 Disposal of tritium exit signs is highly regulated.
 They must not be disposed of in normal trash or abandoned.
-If you encounter a displaced tritium exit light, consult with an industrial hygienist or contact the state radiation office in the link above.
+If you encounter a displaced tritium exit light, consult with an IH or contact the state radiation office.

 You may find additional resources at: